Lyuminarskiy/oop/docs/en/practice/README.md

 1. In the first part, the teacher gives you theoretical material and answers your questions.

-2. In the second part, you perform accomplish tasks and submit them to the teacher.
+2. In the second part, you are supposed to accomplish tasks and submit them to the teacher to check.
 Solo tasks are created with the expectation to cover all aspects of the material covered.